frangucc/thenodechronbook/README.md

 ![](https://cl.ly/19422M2f0v3o/designing_frankie.jpg)

-Next to that we discovered full color, rich graphics combined with storyform content, no matter whether in print or in storymode, was twice as impactful on the learner.
+Next to that we discovered full color, rich graphics combined with storyform content, no matter whether in print or in storymode, was more than twice as impactful on the learner.

 ![](https://cl.ly/080Q0I1G1y21/non_reading.jpg)